IBM/istio101/workshop/exercise-4/README.md

     ```
 2. Browse to http://localhost:9090/graph, and in the “Expression” input box, enter: `istio_request_bytes_count`.
 Click Execute and then select Graph.

+3. Then try another query: `istio_requests_total{destination_service="guestbook.default.svc.cluster.local", destination_version="2.0"}`

 #### Kiali

+Kiali is an open-source project that installs on top of Istio to visualize your service mesh.
+It provides deeper insight into how your microservices interact with one another, and provides features such as circuit breakers and request rates for your services

-1. Establish port forwarding from local port 9090 to the Prometheus instance.
+1. Establish port forwarding from local port 20001 to the Kiali instance.

     ```shell
     kubectl -n istio-system port-forward \